The Top 5 Paying States for Speech-Language Pathologists

 By Erin Wallace

-A speech language pathologist's salary varies widely based on a factors such as where the SLP chooses to work — whether in a school, a hospital, a skilled nursing facility or with home health service — and location.
+A speech-language pathologist's salary varies widely based on factors such as where the SLP chooses to work — whether in a school, a hospital, a skilled nursing facility, or with home health service — and location.
 If you're searching for a new job and have some flexibility based on where you could move, find out where SLPs get paid the most so you can hone your search in these places.

 Land your next rewarding <SLP job> by searching for opportunities at Med Travelers.
 Browse thousands of opportunities in these high-paying states and other locations across the United States.